Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 • As a key point of contact on the project, managing competing demands from the client, the public and a range of other professionals can sometimes seem overwhelming.

-• Your time will be split between working on site and working from an office, which may be in temporary premises on the site or may be a client's office.
+• Your time will be split between working on‑site work and office-based tasks, which may be in temporary premises on the site or may be a client's office.
+Travel between sites is frequent and long-distance trips and overnight stays are sometimes required.

-• When working on site in all weathers, you'll wear protective and high-visibility clothing, which will be provided by your employer.
+• On-site work requires high-visibility and protective clothing, which will be provided by your employer.

-• Construction manager jobs are available across the UK, with larger infrastructure projects concentrated around London and other urban centres.
-Experienced construction managers can often access opportunities to work abroad.
+• Construction manager jobs are available across the UK, with larger infrastructure projects concentrated in London and other major cities.
+With enough experience, working abroad is possible.

 Qualifications